Relief Rides the Rails: Flint Water Crisis

 There’s never been so beautiful a sight for these eyes as the two tractor trailers and two manned forklifts in full ready mode as we eased into the Flint station.
 We arrived ten minutes early, and once on the ground in Flint, a 25-degree Michigan night was made much warmer by the pleasantries exchanged with the essential partners in this effort.
 We gave our thanks to the Red Cross for coordinating the entire logistical effort at Flint, in partnership with the Michigan Department of Corrections (tractor trailers) and Flint MTA (forklifts and manpower).

 For me, the Flint water train is at heart of why I wanted to work for Amtrak in the first place.
 More than just ‘alternative transportation,’ passenger rail is a communion of communities.
 This wasn’t corporate philanthropy, per se, but the spirit and culture of our workplace is what brought the best out of all of us.
 We market ourselves as “America’s Railroad” and if I/we can go the extra mile for our neighbors in need just by using trains that we operate every day, how could anyone refuse such an opportunity?

 I can’t say it enough.
 We’re all in this together.

 This wasn’t the first initiative to carry the #AmtrakCares banner, and it certainly will not be the last.
 Summer 2016 found us bound for West Virginia to deliver back-to-school and other relief supplies to those impacted by the devastating flooding.
-Follow Cult of Americana via WordPress, email, or our Facebook page to be the first one to read Relief Rides the Rails Part II.
+Follow Cult of Americana via WordPress, email, or our Facebook page.

 Amtrak makes special water delivery donation to Flint (ABC 12 news, Flint, Michigan)